Welcome to the Brigham Surgery Residency! We believe we have a world-class surgery training program, and we welcome you to explore our website.

 The Department of Surgery also has several National Institutes of Health (NIH) training grants, which allow us to fund trainees who wish to pursue research in gastrointestinal surgery, surgical oncology, or trauma.
 Many residents have obtained their own funding through various research grant and scholarship programs.
 For additional information on BWH research and research funding please visit our Department of Surgery research page or the BWH Surgical Resident Research Page.

 Mentoring is essential for the development of our surgical residents.
 At BWH, we have a resident mentoring program that starts soon after Match Day, where a new intern is linked with both a faculty mentor and a resident mentor.
 These relationships welcome a new intern to the program and help with the transition to surgical residency.
 We stress the importance of mentoring to our residents and faculty and encourage our residents to identify faculty mentors as they progress through the program.

-The general surgery residency program matches with eight new residents each year for the five-year categorical program.
-Eight chief residents will graduate each year.
+The general surgery residency program matches with nine new residents each year for the five-year categorical program.
+Nine chief residents will graduate each year.
 The only non-categorical positions for which we match in the general surgery program are reserved for designated preliminary interns who have matched for a position with one of our surgical specialty programs for their PGY-2 year.
 Residency positions for the general surgery program at Brigham and Women's Hospital are matched via the National Resident Matching Program.
 The NRMP number for the categorical positions is 1265440C0 and for the preliminary positions it is 1265440P0.